lalawue/4DaysORM/README.md

-non global variable version Lua4DayORM from [itdxer/4DaysORM](https://github.com/itdxer/4DaysORM/)
+All local variable version and all in one Lua4DaysORM from [itdxer/4DaysORM](https://github.com/itdxer/4DaysORM/)

 # Lua 4Days ORM 10 minutes tutorial #